 Alyson has worked in the nonprofit sector for the past 20 years, focusing on communications strategy and board governance for organizations such as The Nature Conservancy, local farms, the Sustainable Weston Action Group, Massachusetts Audubon Society, and AANE (Asperger Autism Network), where she serves on the board.
-Alyson is a film and commercial actor, and the mother of four kids, one of whom has Asperger’s – and all of whom love camp!
+Alyson is a film and commercial actor, and the mother of four kids, one of whom is on the autism spectrum – and all of whom love camp!
 She attended Macalester College, studying Environmental Studies and Political Science.
-She is committed to making environmental and social change in her local community, and improving access for services and opportunities for neurodiverse children and adults from all backgrounds.
+She is committed to making environmental and social change in her local community, and improving access to services and opportunities for neurodiverse children and adults from all backgrounds.

 Brian is the CEO of House of Moves, a motion capture and animation studio in Los Angeles, California.
 His professional expertise is the end-to-end production of games and cinematics, and Brian’s work can be seen in franchises and popular titles such as Tron, God of War, Call of Duty and Halo.
 Most importantly, Brian is a husband and father.
 He and his wife have two amazing kids, including a son with a non-verbal learning difference.